 For Meringue shell

-On a piece of brown paper, draw a 9-inch circle; place paper on cookie sheet.
+- Preheat oven to 275 degrees Fahrenheit.
+On a piece of parchment paper, draw a 9-inch circle; place paper on cookie sheet.

-Bake at 275 degrees for one hour.
+- Bake for one hour.
 Don’t open oven door.
 Let dry in oven without opening door for several hours or overnight.

-Add semi-sweet chocolate to remaining milk chocolate until melted.
+- Add semi-sweet chocolate to the remaining milk chocolate in double boiler, stir until melted.

 Share it on Instagram and tag us and tag #infinetasterecipes so we can see it!